A workhorse Distillery with plenty of character

 Image courtesy of Chris Townsend Outdoors: The Cairngorms at their most magnificent.

-The distillery’s location, at the foot of the Cairngorm mountains, provides a stunning backdrop that changes dramatically with the seasons.
-In spring, the surrounding gardens burst into colour, with endearing hues of pure sunshine, while winter often brings a dusting of snow that transforms the site into a whisky lover’s winter wonderland.
+The distillery’s location at the foot of the Cairngorm mountains provides a stunning backdrop that changes dramatically with the seasons.
+In spring, the surrounding gardens burst into color with endearing hues of pure sunshine, while winter often brings snow that transforms the site into a whisky lover’s wonderland.

 Truth and Consequence – Speyside Distillery 2015 Vintage Refill Bourbon, First fill Bourbon finish 54.1% ABV

-This summer sipper holds a special place in our hearts as we’re big fans of The Speyside Distillery.
-The whisky lovingly created is a light, delicate and characterful single malt that’s as bright as the afternoon sun.
+This summer sipper holds a special place in our hearts as we love The Speyside Distillery.
+Master distillers craft this light, delicate and characterful single malt that radiates like the afternoon sun.

-Tasting our way through various vessels, we settled on a punchy 8 year and 6-month-old whisky that was matured full term in a refill bourbon barrel.
-Never doing anything in halves, we wanted to add a little more depth and fun to the whisky.
-So, when a mighty first fill bourbon barrel came across our desks, the decision was made and we re-racked the whisky on the 22nd of November 2023 for a 9-month finish – turning a fantastic whisky into an absolute gem.
+We tasted our way through various vessels before selecting a punchy 8 year and 6-month-old whisky that matured fully in a refill bourbon barrel.
+Never approaching anything halfway, we aimed to add more depth and fun to the whisky.
+When we came across a mighty first fill bourbon barrel, we immediately decided to re-rack the whisky on November 22, 2023, for a 9-month finish – turning a fantastic whisky into an absolute gem.

-Once again, we make no apologies for the robust and raw cask strength whiskies we bottle using only a simple 25-micron bag for this Speyside delight, to catch any pieces of char or sediment from entering the bottle – and that is it! it’s ‘Whisky with Integrity’ – Straight from the Cask, nurtured and curated for you guys, the seasoned whisky enthusiast.
-We hope you enjoy the whisky as much as we did selecting and nurturing it.
+Again, we make no apologies for our robust and raw cask strength whiskies.
+We bottle using only a simple 25-micron bag for this Speyside delight to catch any char pieces or sediment – nothing more!
+That’s why, we proudly call this ‘Whisky with Integrity’ – Straight from the Cask, nurtured and curated for you, the seasoned whisky enthusiast.
+Hopefully you savor this whisky as much as we enjoyed selecting and nurturing it.
 Learn more HERE.

 History of the Speyside Distillery Site.